foreverphoenix/the-phoenix-flavour/content/lotf/changelog/_index.md

 > TBD

+Just a quick update to fix the current issues with downloading ENB and some output.

 #### Mod Changes

 - Updated ENBSeries binaries to 0.463
 - Updated Spell Perk Item Distributor to 5.0.3
+- Updated Fixed Mesh Lighting to 1.4.2
 - Updated NPC AI Process Position Fix to 4.05d
+- Fixed TexGen and DynDOLOD output links

 ## Release 1.3